 Again, be careful of high-interest loan rates – a loan of £1,000, taken over 52 weeks will give you £940, with a £60 fee and £586.96 of interest; meaning you pay back £1,586.96 in total.

-When the Coronavirus lockdown restrictions conclude, you can consider Charity Shops such as Shelter Scotland, who offer high standard second-hand furniture goods nationwide.
+You can consider Charity Shops such as Shelter Scotland, who offer high standard second-hand furniture goods nationwide.